Unilateral Choice-of-Law Clauses

 This line of cases suggests that the courts may well uphold a unilateral choice-of-law clause that gives one party a limited right to choose the law after the dispute arose.
 If a clause gave one party the right to choose either the law of its home jurisdiction or the home jurisdiction of its counterparty, for example, it would probably be upheld if it were written into a contract between two businesses.
 Such a clause would, in effect, give one party the option of choosing between a familiar law and a law of a different jurisdiction that may be substantively favorable to it.
 So long as the choice is limited in this way, the current case law on forum selection clauses suggests that it would probably be viewed as enforceable by the courts.

-Whether the unilateral choice-of-law clause in the non-disclosure agreement between Trump and Stormy Daniels is enforceable, on the other hand, is a more difficult question.
+Whether the unilateral choice-of-law clause in the non-disclosure agreement between Trump and Stormy Daniels is enforceable is a more difficult question.
 On the one hand, the clause lists three distinct jurisdictions; it does not give Trump carte blanche to choose the law of just anywhere.
 On the other hand, it does not appear that either party has any connection to Arizona or Nevada.
-And the purpose of a choice-of-law clause is to promote “uniform and stable rules” for contracting parties; a skeptical court may query whether this particular clause furthers this purpose.
+In light of the fact that the purpose of a choice-of-law clause is to promote “uniform and stable rules” for contracting parties, a skeptical court may query whether this particular clause furthers this purpose.

 Conclusion